chris-santiago/RandomVariates.jl/README.md

 Random Variates
 </h1>

-A collection of random variate generators, froms scratch.
+A collection of random variate generators, from scratch.

 There's nothing novel, here; I completed this project mostly for some hands-on practice with Julia.